django-hijack/django-hijack/README.md

 ## FAQ, troubleshooting and hints

-### Why does the hijack button not show up in the admin site, even if I set ``SHOW_HIJACKUSER_IN_ADMIN = True`` in my project settings?
+### Why does the hijack button not show up in the admin site, even if I set ``HIJACK_DISPLAY_ADMIN_BUTTON = True`` in my project settings?

-If your ``UserAdmin`` object is already registered in the admin site through another app (here is an example of a Facebook profile, https://github.com/philippeowagner/django_facebook_oauth/blob/master/facebook/admin.py#L8), you could disable the registration of django-hijack by settings ``SHOW_HIJACKUSER_IN_ADMIN = False`` in your project settings.
+If your ``UserAdmin`` object is already registered in the admin site through another app (here is an example of a Facebook profile, https://github.com/philippeowagner/django_facebook_oauth/blob/master/facebook/admin.py#L8), you can disable the registration of django-hijack by settings ``HIJACK_DISPLAY_ADMIN_BUTTON = False`` in your project settings.

 Afterwards create a new ``UserAdmin`` class derived from ``HijackUserAdmin``.
 The Facebook example would look like this: